 Scams are most people’s worst nightmare, and there’s nothing worse than knowing there may have been more you could’ve done to prevent yourself from being scammed, defrauded, or tricked out of your hard-earned money.

-This article includes tips to spot five common types of scam, but before we get started, here’s some general advice, including useful reminders of ways to stay protected.
+Recently we found out that more than 60% of us* are worried that family members may be susceptible to fraud, and so to help, we've created tips to spot five common types of scam, but before we get started, here’s some general advice including useful reminders of ways to stay protected.

 How to protect yourself against scams